 On Night 1, opening acts include SubDocta, Vampa b2b (back-to-back, on stage with) Level Up, Brainrack, and Forreign.
-Night 2 will feature Vampa b2b Zia, Wreckno, Shizz Lo, and Jeanie, all on a stage with lighting and a PA system while ravers listen and dance at their vehicles.
+Night 2 will feature Vampa b2b Zia, Wreckno, Shizz Lo, and Jeanie, all on a stage with lighting, a PA system, and a big screen broadcasting the action while ravers listen and dance at their vehicles.

 Presented by DamnMillennial Promotions, these shows were originally going to be held at the Circle Drive-In Theatre in Dickson City but have since moved to Montage Mountain (1000 Montage Mountain Rd., Scranton), home of The Disco Biscuits’ EDM and jam band festival Camp Bisco.